Updated July 18th 2023

-To find the best wine for fondue, we need to start to distinguish between the different types of fondue.
+To find the best wine for fondue, we need to distinguish between different types of this delicious Swiss dish.
 The three most common fondue types are cheese, meat and chocolate.
 In this wine guide you will find out which wine to pair with the different fondue types.

-Fondue wine pairing is fun because there are different types of fondue.
+Fondue wine pairing is not very complicated, but you need to keep in mind that there are different types of fondue and they match with different types of wine.
 Fondue is a Swiss dish that is served in a communal pot over a portable stove.
-The most common fondue is the cheese fondue which is basically a pot of melted cheese.
+Its most common version is cheese fondue, which is basically a pot of melted cheese.
 This type pairs best with a white wine.
 Other popular fondues are the meat fondue and chocolate fondue.
 Find out which are the best wine pairings for different types of fondue.

 Before we look into the best wine pairing for fondue, we should talk about the dish itself.
 In order to find the best wine for your food, you always need to consider the unique characteristics of both the food and the wine.

 The simple way to describe fondue is a shared pot of melting cheese, oil, broth or chocolate.
-Depending on the type of fondue, different things can be dipped into the melting pot, such as potatoes or bread for the cheese fondue and fruits or pastries for the chocolate fondue.
-Long-handled forks or spears are used to dip the bread, fruits or meat into the hot mixture in the pot.
+Depending on the type of fondue, different things can be dipped in the melting pot, such as potatoes or bread for cheese fondue, and fruits or pastries for chocolate fondue.
+Long handled forks or spears are used to dip the bread, fruits or meat into the hot mixture in the pot.

-The cheese fondue is the original type of fondue.
-Since the 1950s, the term "fondue" has been generalized to other dishes where food is dipped into a pot with hot liquid.
-Today, there are several types of fondues and different interpretations of this Swiss dish.
+Cheese fondue is the original type of fondue.
+Since the 1950s, the term "fondue" has been generalized to other dishes where food is dipped in a pot with hot liquid.
+Today, there are several types of fondue and different interpretations of this Swiss dish.
 The most common types of fondue are:

 Cheese fondue is the classic and most popular type of fondue.
-It constitutes of a communal pot (called caquelon) full with melting cheese over a portable stove.
+It is constituted by a communal pot (called caquelon) full with melting cheese over a portable stove.
 The melted cheese is usually Emmental, Gruyère, Vacherin or other Swiss cheese.
-The cheese is melted in the pit and mixed with white wine, garlic and spices such as nutmeg.
+The cheese is melted in the pot and mixed with white wine, garlic and spices such as nutmeg.
 Small cubes of bread or potatoes are dipped into the pot of melted cheese.
 This is a Swiss national dish since the 1930s.

-Another popular fondue is the meat fondue, where pieces of meat are cooked in hot oil or broth in the pot.
+Another popular fondue is meat fondue, where pieces of meat are cooked in hot oil or broth in the pot.
 This dish consists mainly of meats, but also vegetables and sauces.
 The meat and vegetables are cooked for 1-2 minutes by dipping in hot broth or oil.
 This type of fondue is usually called Fondue bourguignonne or Fondue Chinoise (Chinese fondue).
-Although the cheese fondue is the most common one, this version is also popular in Switzerland and in the Alps.
+Although cheese fondue is the most common, this version is also popular in Switzerland and in the Alps.

 Chocolate fondue, also called Fondue au chocolat, is melted chocolate in a fondue pot.
 Pieces of fruit or pastry are dipped into the melted chocolate.
 The chocolate fondue can be made of dark, milk or white chocolate.